Banana Pro

 Step 2: Flash the image to microSD

-Use Etcher, Raspberry Pi Imager, or dd.
-After flashing, eject the card cleanly (do not just pull it out).
+Use Etcher, Raspberry Pi Imager or dd.
+Once the write finishes, eject the card cleanly.
+Do not just pull it out.

 Step 3: First boot with Ethernet

-Insert the microSD card, connect Ethernet, HDMI/serial console, and power.
-First boot takes 6090 seconds (filesystem expansion and initial setup).
+Insert the microSD card, connect Ethernet, HDMI or serial console, then power on.
+First boot usually takes 60-90 seconds because the filesystem expands and the image completes its initial setup.
 Confirm:

 ip a